WHAT WE DO

 Pitching for the 2016/2017 SLS Fund has now closed.

 Thank you to everyone who submitted their ideas!
 We are currently in the process of reviewing and shortlisting pitches.

 Long listed ideas will go through a development process with the SLS Team (which will include further development questions, character profiles, etc.) resulting in a shortlist of 10 pitches which will then be voted on by anyone who has attended any of our monthly screenings in the past year.
 The Shortlist will be announced at our November screening.

 What the SLS Community says goes!
 With the guidance of the SLS Team the winning pitch will be developed and produced with updates and opportunities open to the SLS Community.
 The finished short will be screened at SLS and entered into local and international festivals.
 For more information, contact us or see our FAQs

 how we get the money & where it goes

 At SLS we don't pocket any of the change.
 Every pound we make gets pooled together so that in a year's time we will have enough money to finance a short film made by you.
 Here's how it works:

 At every screening we charge £3 admission, but if you're a filmmaker, you can pay a fiver and we'll register you as a Pitcher.
-When we're nearing our funding goal, we'll get in touch with everyone who has registered as a Pitcher and ask them to Pitch Us Your Short Film Idea.
+Each year when we the SLS Fund hits £2,500, we'll get in touch with everyone who has registered as a Pitcher and ask them to Pitch Us Your Short Film Idea.
 (For information on pitching and selections, visit our Submissions page.)